The Physics Honors Program

 3.86 – 4.00 "with Highest Distinction"

-Applications to the Physics Department Honors Program are due NLT Friday of week 1 in the term you want to start the program.
+Applications to the Physics Department Honors Program must be submitted via EASy and are due NLT Friday of week 1 in the term you want to start the program.
 Late applications will not be accepted.

 - Learn about research opportunities in Physics

 - Download the Physics Honors Program Application Packet